Survey and Systematization of 3D Object Detection Models and Methods: Classification of 3D Object Detection Pipelines

 \section{Classification of 3D Object Detection Pipelines}

 In the previous sections, we gave a comprehensive review of different models and methods along the 3DOD pipeline and emphasized representative examples for every stage with their corresponding design options.
-In the following, we use our proposed pipeline framework from Figure~\ref{fig:3DOD pipeline} (Section~\ref{section:3DOD-Pipeline}) to classify each 3DOD approach of our literature corpus to derive a thorough systematization.
+In the following, we use our proposed pipeline framework from Figure~\ref{fig:3DOD pipeline} (see Section~\ref{section:3DOD-Pipeline}) to classify each 3DOD approach of our literature corpus to derive a thorough systematization.

 For better comparability, we distinguish all 3DOD models according to their data representation.
-That is, we provide separate classification schemes for (i) \textit{monocular models} (Table~\ref{table:3DOD_Conceptualization_Mono}), (ii) \textit{RGB-D front-view-based models} (Table~\ref{table:3DOD_Conceptualization_RGB-D-FV}), (iii) \textit{projection-based models} (Table~\ref{table:3DOD_Conceptualization_Projection}), (iv) \textit{volumetric grid-based models} (Table~\ref{table:3DOD_Conceptualization_Volumetric}), (v) \textit{point-based models} (Table~\ref{table:3DOD_Conceptualization_Pointwise}), and (vi) \textit{fusion-based models} (Table~\ref{table:3DOD_Conceptualization_Fusion}).
+That is, we provide separate classification schemes for (i) \textit{monocular models} (Table~\ref{table:3DOD_Conceptualization_Mono}), (ii) \textit{RGB-D front-view-based models} (Table~\ref{table:3DOD_Conceptualization_RGB-D-FV}), (iii) \textit{projection-based models} (Table~\ref{table:3DOD_Conceptualization_Projection}), (iv) \textit{volumetric grid-based models} (Table~\ref{table:3DOD_Conceptualization_Volumetric}), (v) \textit{point-based models} (Table~\ref{table:3DOD_Conceptualization_Pointwise}) and (vi) \textit{fusion-based models} (Table~\ref{table:3DOD_Conceptualization_Fusion}).

-For each 3DOD approach, we provide information on the authors, the year and the name, classify the underlying domain and benchmark dataset(s), and categorize the specified design choices along the 3DOD pipeline.
+For each 3DOD approach, we provide information on the authors, the year and the name, classify the underlying domain and benchmark dataset(s) and categorize the specified design choices along the 3DOD pipeline.

-The resulting classification can help researchers and practitioners alike to get a quick overview about the field, spot developments and trends over time, and identify comparable approaches for further development and benchmark purposes.
-As such, our classification delivers an overview about different design options, provides structured access to knowledge in terms of a 3DOD pipeline catalog, and offers a setting to position individual configurations of novel solutions on a more comparable basis.move
+The resulting classification can help researchers and practitioners alike to get a quick overview of the field, spot developments and trends over time and identify comparable approaches for further development and benchmark purposes.
+As such, our classification delivers an overview of different design options, provides structured access to knowledge in terms of a 3DOD pipeline catalog and offers a setting to position individual configurations of novel solutions on a more comparable basis.